Code-Institute-Submissions/WIAM/README.md

 I have tested the website on various screen sizes from mobile phones to large desktop.
 Tested also on Google Chrome, Safari, Microsoft Edge, Firefox.

+I have used [AmIResponsive?](http://ami.responsivedesign.is/) for a quick preview on multiple devices.

 I have asked to relatives and friends to check the website on their own devices.
 Everyone had a good User Experience.